zachmeyner/Geometry-Jest/README.md

 # WARNING
 This has NOT been maintained in ANY way since it was finalized for the class.
 Due to this there is an MANY major security issues in the React frontend.
-Because this is no longer being worked on, I have decided to not a ttempt to update the frontend in any way besides changing the url for API calls to "localhost:8080"
+Because this is no longer being worked on, I have decided to not a ttempt to update the frontend in any way besides changing the url for API calls to "localhost:8080" NOTE: When rebuilding the frontend I could not get API calls to function, so I recommend using postman to try out the backend should you chose to build this yourself.

+From my testing the backend compiles, but the rust compiler notes that some dependencies contain code that will be rejected in future versions of rust.

 # Geometry-Jest
 CS408 Semester Project